 The government business enterprise, the Moorebank Intermodal Company, is fully operational.
-The Company will act as a landlord and undertake an open and transparent competitive tender for the development and operation of the site.
+The Company will act as a landlord and is undertaking an open and transparent competitive tender process to identify a developer/operator for the Moorebank Intermodal Terminal site.
 The private sector will design, build and operate the site as a common user intermodal terminal.

 The Moorebank Intermodal Terminal will boost productivity and improve transport links in Australia's biggest city.
 It will enable freight travelling through Sydney to and from Port Botany to be transported on rail instead of the road network, providing cheaper and more efficient freight transportation.
 The project will also provide a jobs boost for south western Sydney.

 The interstate terminal will take pressure off rural and regional roads and enhance the freight rail network, to help make rail freight a real competitor to road freight and benefit everyone in the national supply chain who needs to move goods.